LeeAnnEditor/o365hq/services/Securing your Azure Environment and Applications.md

 +++
-title = "Securing your Azure environment and applications" description = "Microsoft Azure complies with the key industry standards for security and reliability to provide customers the best secure platform.
+title = "Securing your Azure Environment and Applications" description = "Microsoft Azure complies with key industry standards for security and reliability to provide customers the best secure platform.
 With this service, we provide security practices and share useful scenarios for Microsoft Azure." date = 2018-07-30

 [taxonomies]